-NO. Federal law prohibits the buying and selling of organ, tissue or body for transplant, research, or medical education.
+NO. Federal law prohibits the buying and selling of organs, tissue or body for transplant, research, or medical education.

-You should contact the facility or program that will be handling your body donation to get more specific information on how interments can be made.
+To get specific instructions, contact the facility or program that will process your body donation to get specific information on the internment procedure.

-If I want to donate my body, is indicating donation on my driver’s license enough?
+Is it enough to indicate that I want to donate my body on my driver’s license?

-NO. You can only indicate your preference to have organ donation on your driver’s license.
-You need to make a pre-registration to a medical school or private donation programs to donate your whole body.
+No. Only organ donations are indicated on the driver’s license.
+You have to make a pre-registration to a medical school or private donation program for whole-body donation.

-Some private donation programs permit organ donation, while medical schools do not.
-If you would like to donate both, inquire on the facility before making registration.
+Some private donation programs allow organ donation with a whole-body donation, while medical schools typically don’t.
+If you decide on donating both, inquire about the facility before making registration.

 Are there any expenses involve with donating your body to science?

-NO. Generally, the body donation program will arrange everything, from collecting your body, transporting to the donation facility, arranging death certificate, cremation of the body after the donation, returning the remains to the family.
+NO. Generally, the body donation program will arrange everything, from collecting your body, transporting to the donation facility, arranging the death certificate, cremation the body after the donation, and returning the remains to the family.

-What makes body donation popular today is the FREE CREMATION and no-cost funeral alternative to people that cannot afford a funeral.
+What makes body donation popular today is the FREE CREMATION and no-cost funeral alternative for people that cannot afford a funeral.

 Check with the donation organization because some of them don’t cover the cost of transportation of the remains to the facility.

-Carefully check the details before making a decision to donate and which organization to use.
+Carefully check the details before deciding to donate and which organization to use.

 How does your religious organization affect donating your body to science?